Learn how culture uses our primitive instincts to control our lives and what you can do to minimize its influence.

 Unfortunately, religions use our monkey brain to insert less than healthy programming.
 Organized religion treats people as assets.
 People are their cash flow.
 Religion, and in particular, Western organized religion.
 These are the Abrahamic religions (1) of Semitic origin, including Judaism, Christianity, and Islam.

 These systems are a rebranding of earlier Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 They don’t want you to question the cultural narrative they provide.
 You are their customer.
 They add programming to the primitive mind that is unhealthy.

 Organized religion is the single most influential social institution.
 It is what gives people their bias and prejudice.
 However, not all religions are harmful, only those that create boundaries and restrictions dictating values and thought.
 As a result, these are harmful because they adversely affect our ability to reason.
 Some religions have more limitations than others.
 For example, Taoism and Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.

 How Group hypnosis Affects the Monkey Brain

 We need to learn to bypass the monkey brain to unlock the keys to intellectual and spiritual development.
-Our cultural programming is likely the obstacle to spiritual exploration because its programming is not based on necessary survival knowledge.
-Instead, it is often overrun with religious beliefs and prejudices.
+Our cultural programming is likely the obstacle to spiritual exploration because the basis of this programming is not survival.
+Instead, it contains religious beliefs and prejudices.